babelsociety/website/content/manifest/index.md

 ### Phases

-The project will have to go through several phases before it can be considered as done:
+The project will have to go through several phases before it can be considered done:

 - **Proposal**: in this phase the aim is to make the idea known, even a draft may be sufficient as it can be expanded later thanks to the comments received in the meantime.
 The proposal must attract a sufficient amount of interest in order to initiate a constructive discussion.
 The minimum limit should be 5 people (author excluded).